Skip to content

 Feb 18, 2024 Updated May 2, 2026 3 min read

-This guide shows you how to see if your computer has a Neural Processing Unit, or NPU, using Windows 11.
+This guide will show you how to check if your computer has a Neural Processing Unit, also known as an NPU, on Windows 11.

 What is a Neural Processing Unit?

-Why does this matter?
-Your CPU and GPU are general-purpose.
-An NPU is built specifically for AI math.
-It measures power in TOPS (Trillions of Operations Per Second).
-Higher TOPS generally mean faster AI performance.
+Why is this important?
+Your CPU and GPU are designed for all sorts of tasks.
+An NPU, on the other hand, is built specifically for AI math.
+It measures its power in TOPS, which stands for Trillions of Operations Per Second.
+Generally, the higher the TOPS, the faster your AI performance will be.

 What happens when you have an NPU?
-Your PC runs AI features faster.
-It also uses less battery power because it offloads work from the CPU.
-This is essential for Copilot+ PC features like real-time translation and advanced photo editing.
+Your PC runs AI features much faster and uses less battery because it offloads work from the CPU.
+This is a big deal for features like real-time translation and advanced photo editing in Copilot+ PCs.

 Quick Check: Do You Have an NPU?